lgabs/gpt-resolve/README.md

 - save the exam images in the exam folder `exam_path`, one question per image file
 - run `gpt-resolve resolve -p exam_path` and grab a coffee while it runs.

+If you want to test the process without making real api calls, you can use the `--dry-run` flag.
 See `gpt-resolve resolve --help` for more details about solving only a subset of questions or controlling token usage.

 ### Compile solutions into a single PDF